Guixter/Coons-Patch/README.md

 # Coons-Patch
-A Matlab interpolation project, made in team during my 2nd year at the ENSEEIHT.
+A Matlab interpolation project, made in team with Maxime Quentin during my 2nd year at the ENSEEIHT.

 The idea is to build Coons Patches with Matlab.